Gaston (comics): The office co-workers Fantasio, a character originally hailing from the Spirou et Fantasio series, is the first main supporting character and irritable straight man to Gaston in the early part of the series. Franquin acknowledged with regret that he had totally destroyed the original clown-like personality of the character by using him in this role, which required him to be formal and businesslike and behave as an authority figure. In Gaston, instead of having adventures and doing some reporting, Fantasio has an editorial role in the magazine and, as such, is burdened with the impossible task of trying to make Gaston actually do some work. He is the main character's hierarchical superior, often seen trying to sign contracts with Monsieur De Mesmaeker.

 In short, Prunelle's role is that of the comically ineffective authority figure, constantly frustrated by Gaston's shenanigans.
 Occasionally, he manages to turn the tables on Gaston, preventing him from causing chaos or actually pranking him and showing that he is not without a sense of humor.Yves Lebrac, (first presented with the name Yvon Lebrac), an in-house cartoonist, is comparatively laid-back.
 He is fond of puns and we see him woo (and eventually win) one of the attractive secretary girls over the course of the series.
 Although mostly on good terms with Gaston (unlike Prunelle), he occasionally loses his temper when deadlines loom and Gaston's interference becomes too much.
 When not a victim of "gaffes", he is a lenient comrade of Gaston, and the character with which Franquin himself most identified.
 Joseph Boulier, a surly accountant for Éditions Dupuis, the publishers of the magazine.
 He states that he will not rest until he has tracked down every useless expense in the company, and in particular those of Gaston.
 However, his attempts to cause Gaston grief backfire in spectacular ways.
 He represents the more serious side of the comics publishing business.Mademoiselle Jeanne ("M'oiselle Jeanne" to Gaston), one of the magazine's secretaries, is Gaston's love interest.
-A short redhead with freckles, glasses, conservative dress style and very long hair, she was first depicted as comically unattractive in a gag where Gaston needs a partner for the back end of his pantomime horse costume and chooses Jeanne because of her ponytail.
+A short redhead with freckles, glasses, a conservative dress style and very long hair, she was first depicted as comically unattractive in a gag where Gaston needs a partner for the back end of his pantomime horse costume and chooses Jeanne because of her ponytail.
 However, in the following appearances, she increasingly becomes prettier and more attractive, if never really a conventional beauty queen: her body changes from pear-shaped to curvaceous, she pays more attention to her makeup and her long hair, her dress style gradually switches to modern (and often revealing) outfits and she becomes more confident in her interactions with Gaston and other characters.

 Jeanne is a perfect match for Gaston.
 She wholeheartedly admires his talent, courage and inventiveness and is utterly oblivious to his lack of common sense — of which she herself has fairly little.
 However their courtship seems perpetually stuck at the very first step.
 They address each other with the formal vous and as "Mister" and "Miss" and see each other mainly at the office — though they have the occasional outing together.
 This platonic relationship, in a way, is in keeping with Gaston's refusal or inability to grow up.
 It is revealed in the album En direct de la gaffe that Jeanne is color blind: she can't tell green from red.
 She also still lives with her mother and, although it is assumed that she is well beyond her teens, is shown grounded after a row.